kakuka/icemark/README.md

 ---

+**✨ Core Advantages**: Icemark provides numerous basic tools, such as:

+- Internet search, including Bing, Baidu, Sogou, and DuckDuckGo
+- Web information extraction and conversion to Markdown
+- Social platform search, such as Zhihu, Xiaohongshu, Weibo, etc.

-**✨ Core Advantages**: Icemark provides numerous basic tools, along with web search, web information extraction, and Markdown conversion capabilities, eliminating the need for other paid services and providing one-stop solutions for common problems.
+With Icemark, you no longer need other similar paid MCP services, providing one-stop solutions for common problems.

 ## 🛠️ Technical Foundation

-Icemark is built on **Roo Code 3.5.5**.
+Icemark is built on **RooCode 3.5.5**.

 ## 📥 Download & Installation